Quantifying non-Gaussian diffusion in transient microscopy using excess kurtosis: Experimental Section

 \subsubsection{Sample preparation}

-Many-layer \ce{WSe2} flakes were exfoliated from a large crystal following reported techniques reported techniques \cite{castellanos-gomez_deterministic_2014}.
-Briefly, after exfoliation using adhesive tape, the flakes were deposited onto a transparent polymethyl methacrylate (PMMA) stamp.
+Many-layer \ce{WSe2} flakes were exfoliated from a large crystal following reported techniques \cite{castellanos-gomez_deterministic_2014}.
+Briefly, after exfoliation using adhesive tape, the flakes were deposited onto a transparent polymethylmethacrylate (PMMA) stamp.
 A three-axis manipulator was then used to transfer the \ce{WSe2} onto the desired glass substrate.
 The thickness of the flakes is estimated to be $\sim20$ layers by optical inspection.